pentlandedge/s4607/README.md

 The software has been released under an Apache free software license.
 ## Building
 It is necessary to have Erlang installed, and the compiler erlc available on the path.
-The software can be built (on a Linux platform) by moving to the src directory and running make:
+The rebar tool is used to control the build process, so it is also necessary to have a copy of rebar available on the path.
+The software can be built (on a Linux platform) using rebar:
 ```
-# cd src
-# make
+# rebar compile
 ```
 ## Decoding a Stanag 4607 file
 From the root directory, the Erlang shell can be started as follows: